Where is the Upper School located?

 Yes, they do.
 Cor Deo is part of the WIAA Chinook League, along with 15 other schools.
-We have a cross country team in the fall and will have our first track & field team in the spring of 2019.
+We have a cross country team in the fall and a track & field team in the spring.
 Soccer, basketball, volleyball, baseball, and other sports will be added strategically as we have interest and resources.
 In addition, if your child is interested in participating in a sport that Cor Deo does not offer, our school day schedule is such that your child can participate in sports in the Tacoma Public Schools.

 Intramural sports will also be offered.
 At this time, we are planning to offer flag football in the first trimester and ultimate frisbee in the third trimester.

 After school classes for all of our students are available at the Grammar campus.
 Students will also have the opportunity to participate in a variety of clubs including debate, chess, mountaineering, drama, and homework club.